VS

 In terms of activity leading into the fight, Tyson Fury had been fighting more than Deontay Wilder.

-Going to this contest, Deontay Wilder had last fought 2 months and 30 days ago, while Tyson Fury's last outing had been 5 months and 8 days ago.
+Going into this contest, Deontay Wilder had last fought 2 months and 30 days ago, while Tyson Fury's last outing had been 5 months and 8 days ago.

-Wilder's last 5 fights had come over a period of 2 years, 3 months and 18 days, meaning he had been fighting on average every 5 months and 17 days.
+Wilder's last 5 fights had come over a period of 2 years, 3 months and 18 days, which means he had been fighting approximately every 5 months and 17 days.
 In those fights, he fought a total of 31 rounds, meaning that they had lasted 6.2 rounds on average.

 Fury's last 5 fights had come over a period of 1 year, 8 months and 13 days, meaning he had been fighting on average every 4 months and 4 days.
 In those fights, he fought a total of 40 rounds, meaning that they had lasted 8 rounds on average.